davidboutelier/foldmap/README.md

 # foldmap

+## Aim
+Calculate the surface fold for 3D seismic survey and produce shp files to be plotted in QGIS.

+## How does it work
-functions are in module function.py
+Functions are in module function.py

-use the functions in the main python module main.py or call them in GUI (TO DO).
+Call the the functions in the main python module main.py or call them in GUI (TO DO).

+Yaml file is provided to get conda env.

 parameters of the seismic survey can be entered in json file